Posted on:

 How to Draw on Google Slides

-Do you know you can hand draw on Google Slides as well?
 Not all media comes from external files.
-Google Slides has a built-in drawing tool called Scribble that allows freehand drawing in Google Slides.
-It lets you annotate, sketch, or draw freehand directly on any slide.
+Google Slides has a built-in drawing tool called Scribble that allows freehand drawing directly on any slide.
+It lets you annotate, sketch, or draw freehand.
 It's simple but useful, especially for teachers, explainer presentations, or anyone who wants to add a personal touch.
-But how to draw on Google Slides?
-Let’s find out.

 Using the Scribble Tool in Google Slides